 - Assists projects’ investigators and research staff to plan and organize meetings.

 - Assists with any other duties required by events, research projects or management of the initiatives.

 - Prepares financial claims, human resources requests, tracks expenses (e.g. reimbursements), maintains financial records, and provides accounting updates.

-- Tracks Centre’s and other projects operational supplies, requesting or acquiring equipment or supplies necessary.
+- Tracks projects’ operational supplies, requesting or acquiring equipment or supplies necessary.

 Communication and liaison activities

-- Acts as a central contact person for the Centre.
+- Acts as a central contact person for the different projects.

 - Drafts and prepares routine correspondence; manages and responds to email and Centre-related information requests.

-- Prepares and/or assists with the preparation, writing, translation (English and French), of key documents including news announcement, project reports, financial presentations using word processing, spreadsheet, or presentation software.
+- Prepares and/or assists with the preparation, writing, translation (English and French), of key documents including news announcement, project reports, financial presentations using word processing, spreadsheets, or presentation software.

 - Assists with the clerical aspects of preparing grant applications, including management of CV’s.